tobias-sung/my-notes/content/Resume Draft.md

 [^2]: - Due to the large amount of data that had to be downloaded and processed, multi-threading (using the `concurrent.futures` Python module) was implemented such that multiple downloads could happen simulatenously.

 [^3]:-  Identified a bug where the image header contained an invalid image length, which prevented the boot image manager from loading the firmware image:
-- Wrote a function for generating a factory image

 [^4]:  It was meant for use in a fish farm monitoring system that would be woken up at certain intervals to collect sensor data